How to Change Your Address in Japan: A Step-by-Step Guide

 Step-by-step how to register in a new city in Japan

-If you relocate to a new city while living in Japan, you likewise need to notify your new municipal office of your address within 14 days of moving.
+If you relocate to a new city or want to know how to change addresses in Japan, you likewise need to notify your new municipal office of your address within 14 days of moving.

 However, before registering your address in a new city, you must first submit a moving-out form (転出届 = tenshutsu todoke) to the city office where your previous address was located and receive a moving-out certificate (転出証明書 = tenshutsu shou mei sho).
 [Note: Not applicable to first-time residents in Japan.]